 "Epic" is right.
 Final Liberation is a strategy game that gets the scale of conflict in the 41st millennium spot on, with a mixed force of Imperial Guard and Ultramarines having to not only pool their forces, but then unearth an entire lost legion of titans to repel an ork invasion on a planetary scale.
 The orks are faster and brutishly hard to put down in hand-to-hand, but you have artillery on your side and, as the Tyrant of Badab (opens in new tab) said, "Big guns never tire."

-Every turn is a cautious advance, trying to keep the speed freeks away from your bombards and flatten buildings with thudd guns just in case orks are about to pop out of them, while staying the hell away from the gut buster mega-cannon that obscenely juts out of the gargant's undercarriage.
+Every turn is a cautious advance, trying to keep the speed freeks away from your bombards while you flatten buildings with thudd guns just in case orks are about to pop out of them, and doing everything you can to stay the hell away from the gut buster mega-cannon obscenely jutting out of the gargant's undercarriage.

-The peak of the 40K games to come out of the 1990s, Final Liberation has two extremely 1990s things about it.
+The peak of 40K games in the 1990s, Final Liberation has two extremely 1990s things about it.
 The first is its heavy metal soundtrack, and the second its FMV cutscenes (opens in new tab).
 Both are cheesy in exactly the right way, clearly being taken seriously by people unconcerned with the ridiculousness of what they're doing.

 4. Space Hulk Tactics (2018)